Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter07.rst

                             choice = random.randint(0, 2)

-                            # formulas should be wrapped in {} but for fromatting reasons it is easier to work with [] and replace later.
+                            # formulas should be wrapped in {} but for formatting reasons it is easier to work with [] and replace later.
                             if choice == 0:
                                 formula = f"[[[sqrt[{iA}x]] over {iB}] + [{iC} over {iD}]=[{iE} over {iF1} ]]"
                             elif choice == 1: